yuriiyablonskyi/todo-toolkit/README.md

 1. Access the application in your browser

-### Deployment Information
+## Deployment Information

-1. **GitHub Pages** is enabled in the repository settings to host the project.
+- **GitHub Pages** is enabled in the repository settings to host the project.
-1. A **custom domain** `todo-toolkit.yuriiyablonskyi.tech` is configured to point to the GitHub Pages site.
+- A **custom domain** `todo-zustand.yuriiyablonskyi.tech` is configured to point to the GitHub Pages site.
-1. The deployment is automated using **GitHub Actions**, which ensures that any changes pushed to the repository are automatically built and deployed.
+- The deployment is automated using **GitHub Actions**, which ensures that any changes pushed to the repository are automatically built and deployed.